Twitchkidd/gfcom-dep-2020/_posts/triage.md

 Okay, _go_ though ...

 SocialsModal is not defined.
 Can do, boss.
 Slapping a library on it, easy solutions for the win right now.
 Fifty seven hundred stars on GitHub, surely we're good. \_\_next is the root element?
-Kay,
+Kay, oop, gotta switch computers, the one was on fire.
+The one thing about an East-facing patio, I've got this tiny nook of shade with my back to the storage where there's shade, but for the computer, nothing until later.